Anaconda Serpents: History

-The 1900 Anaconda Serpents had an overall record of 34–37 and placed 3rd in the four–team Montana State League standings.
-Anaconda finished behind the 1st place Great Falls Indians (39–32) and Helena Senators (39–33) and ahead of the 4th place Butte Smoke Eaters (30–40) in the final standings.
+The 1900 Anaconda Serpents had an overall record of 34–37 and placed third in the four–team Montana State League standings.
+Anaconda finished behind the first place Great Falls Indians (39–32) and Helena Senators (39–33) and ahead of the fourth place Butte Smoke Eaters (30–40) in the final standings.
 The 1900 Anaconda Serpents were first managed by player/manager John "Jack" Grim, who resigned to become an umpire in the league, being replaced as Anaconda manager by Dad Clarkson.

 Jack Grim's resignation letter as manager of the Anaconda Serpents was reported to have said, "I cannot do myself justice while laboring under these conditions."
 Grim later went on to manage other minor league teams.

 The Montana State League folded after the 1900 season.
 1900 was the only season of play for the Anaconda Serpents and Anaconda, Montana has not hosted another minor league team.

 The ballpark

-The Anaconda Serpents played home minor league games at Mountain View Park.
+The Anaconda Serpents hosted home minor league games at Mountain View Park.
 Cricket games were later played at Mountain View Park.
 Today, the park is still in use as a public park.
-Mountain View Park is located on South Alice Street, Anaconda, Montana.
+Mountain View Park is located on South Alice Street in Anaconda, Montana.